f4pga/prjxray/docs/architecture/glossary.rst

     One of the configurable input/output blocks that connect the :term:`FPGA` to external devices.

+  Interconnect tile
+  INT
+    An interconnect tile (`INT_L`, `INT_R`) is used to connect other tiles to the fabric.
+It is also frequently called a switch box.

   LUT
     A lookup table (LUT) is a logic element on the :term:`FPGA`.
 LUTs function as a ROM, apply combinatorial logic, and generate the output value for a